Takaman/ICT1002-Project/SentimentAnalysisSrc/README.md

 ### Neccessary library installations

-1) Change directory to where your SentimentAnalysisSrc folder is.
+1) Run command line terminal and Change directory to where your SentimentAnalysisSrc folder is.
-2) Run command line terminal and the following code to install the libraries:
+2) Type in the following code in your terminal to install the libraries:

 	``pip -m install -r requirements.txt``